Dosage Form: injection, solution

 Recent evidence suggests that furosemide glucuronide is the only or at least the major biotransformation product of furosemide in man.
 Furosemide is extensively bound to plasma proteins, mainly to albumin.
 Plasma concentrations ranging from 1 to 400 mcg/mL are 91 to 99% bound in healthy individuals.
 The unbound fraction averages 2.3 to 4.1% at therapeutic concentrations.

-The onset of diuresis following IV administration is within five minutes and somewhat later after IM administration.
+The onset of diuresis following intravenous administration is within 5 minutes and somewhat later after intramuscular administration.
 The peak effect occurs within the first half hour.
-The duration of diuretic effect is approximately two hours.
+The duration of diuretic effect is approximately 2 hours.

 Parenteral therapy should be reserved for patients unable to take oral medication or for patients in emergency clinical situations.

 Furosemide is indicated in adults and pediatric patients for the treatment of edema associated with congestive heart failure, cirrhosis of the liver and renal disease, including the nephrotic syndrome.
 Furosemide is particularly useful when an agent with greater diuretic potential is desired.